What if the heavens fall?

 A phoenix - approved by King Edward VIII in July 1936.
 The phoenix was chosen to underline the Squadron's ability to reappear intact regardless of the odds.

-- The Squadron crest was awarded after the First World War, during which the aircrew were all lost in a matter of days
+- The Squadron crest was awarded after the World War One, during which the aircrew were all lost in a matter of days

 - Contributes to the operational development and optimisation of the RAF's Air C2ISR capabilities

 1916 - Formed at Gosport.

 1917 - First Squadron to fly Royal Aircraft Factory S.E.
 5a.